KMFDManic/bright_snes9x/README.md

 - if you actually enjoy using this win32 snes9x port, then erm.
 Thanks!
 And it's alright if you don't like/want/accept/use any of these features.
 They are leftovers and not intended for mainstream libretro community consumption.

 - there's a rough chance of dropoff3 coming out.
 But there's honestly not much left to be added.
+Interest is naturally low.
+Likely almost no one will find out about this build and I can keep it a secret!